 7. Involvement of family and friends

-For most patients the involvement of family and friends is of great importance.
-Whether it is by having them present at doctors’ appointments to provide support while examination results are shared, by including them in the decision making process, or by involving them in treatment .
+For most patients, the involvement of family and friends is of great importance.
+This can be anything from having them present at doctors’ appointments to provide support while examination results are shared, to including them in the decision making process, or by involving them in treatment.

 What opportunities does AI offer in this context?
 Artificial intelligence will never replace family and friends, but AI could enable close relatives to perform more care tasks instead of nurses.
-If a medical product can accurate measure relevant metrics and an AI healthcare algorithm can determine what treatment acts to perform, it can tell a family-member what to do and keep an eye on whether it is done correctly.
-Not that different from what an automated external defibrillator (AED) is able to do nowadays.
+If a medical product can accurately measure relevant metrics and an AI healthcare algorithm can determine what treatment acts to perform, it can tell a family member what to do and keep an eye on whether it is done correctly - not that different from what an automated external defibrillator (AED) is able to do nowadays.

 8. Continuity and secure transition between health care settings

-Anyone working in a healthcare context knows that on average the number of faxes, burned CDs, or memory sticks that are being exchanged daily exceeds any other industry.
+Anyone working in a healthcare position knows that the average number of faxes, burned CDs, or memory sticks that are being exchanged daily exceeds any other industry.
 This is error prone and takes precious time, while 2020 offers easier, faster, and more accurate ways to share (confidential) patient information.
-Of course this should happen in a highly secure fashion, hence a robust well-tested AI enabled-security system can allow for data sharing through the cloud.
+Of course, this should happen in a highly secure fashion; hence, a robust, well-tested, AI-enabled security system can allow for data sharing through the cloud.

 Figure 3: AI has the potential to create secure connections between various healthcare settings.

-AI can affect and add value in many areas of patient centeredness.
-It can help battle the ever growing burden of bureaucracy and administration that healthcare is so familiar with.
-It can help getting patients the right care at the right time.
+AI can affect and add value in many areas of patient centered healthcare.
+It can help battle the ever-growing burden of bureaucracy and administration that healthcare is so familiar with.
+It can help get patients the right care at the right time.

-For many of the above mentioned applications there is still a long way to go before the are being implemented in hospitals and bring value to the patient.
-But they are far from unrealistic and will be part of the future diagnostic and treatment pathway.
+For many of the aforementioned applications, there is still a long way to go before they are being implemented in hospitals and can bring value to the patients, but they are far from unrealistic and will be part of the future diagnostic and treatment pathway.